GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 67:** First, we want to address some general information about the proposed component:

-   -What's the common name (or names) of this component?
+   * What's the common name (or names) of this component?

-   -What gap does it fill in the design system?
+   * What gap does it fill in the design system?
 And how is this different from existing USWDS components?

-   -And does this component directly support any federal laws, guidance, or policies?
+   * And does this component directly support any federal laws, guidance, or policies?

 **Slide 68:** As well as potential design ideas and context:

-   -What's the potential core functionality of this component?
+   * What's the potential core functionality of this component?

-   -Are there any examples of how the component might work?
+   * Are there any examples of how the component might work?

 **Slide 69:** We'll want to address what this component is _used_ for.

 We want to outline the appropriate use cases:

-   -What common interactions does this component support?
+   * What common interactions does this component support?

-   -What does this component need to do to be successful and effective?
+   * What does this component need to do to be successful and effective?

-   -What kind of content — that is, information inside it — would be ideal for this component?
+   * What kind of content — that is, information inside it — would be ideal for this component?

 **Slide 70:** And also scenarios where this component would _not_ be the appropriate choice:

-   -Are there common ways this type of component is misused?
+   * Are there common ways this type of component is misused?

-   -Are there similar interactions that would be better supported by other components?
+   * Are there similar interactions that would be better supported by other components?

-   -What kind of content should teams not use with this component?
+   * What kind of content should teams not use with this component?

 **Slide 71:** We also want to understand any usability considerations, with supporting evidence if possible.

 From a usability or UX perspective, we want to understand:

-   -What are the characteristics of a successful interaction with this component?
+   * What are the characteristics of a successful interaction with this component?
 How does that interaction go?

-   -What would make this component less usable?
+   * What would make this component less usable?

-   -What are common pitfalls or implementation mistakes associated with this component?
+   * What are common pitfalls or implementation mistakes associated with this component?

-   -How might the mobile context affect how folks use this component?
+   * How might the mobile context affect how folks use this component?

 **Slide 72:** From the accessibility perspective we want to understand:

-   -Will this component cause difficulty for people who use any assistive technologies?
+   * Will this component cause difficulty for people who use any assistive technologies?

-   -And could this component be difficult for any other audiences?
+   * And could this component be difficult for any other audiences?

 **Slide 73:** And finally, we want to identify potential stakeholders, advocates, and volunteers related to the component.
 These are folks willing to help design, develop, or test the component, and any significant support from an agency or group.